 - Metabolism Rate

-How to Get Weed Out of Your System Fast — Myths and Facts
+How to Get Weed Out Fast — Myths and Facts

 While there are products on the market that purport to cleanse your urine, there is no real way to get weed out of your system fast.
 Flushing your system with fluids will dilute your urine, but won’t necessarily remove the THC-COOH from your body.
 It simply takes time.

-All these numbers are averages and, as we discussed earlier, are unique to different individuals.
-It is likely that marijuana testing kits will be improved in the very future due to the greater accessibility of the drug, making it harder to avoid testing positive especially for regular users.
+All these numbers are unique to different individuals.
+It is likely that marijuana testing kits will be improved in the very future due to the greater accessibility of the drug.
+It will be harder to avoid testing positive especially for regular users.

-Abstaining from marijuana is the only stress-free and foolproof way to pass a drug test and, as an added benefit, you will avoid the negative health related side effects as well.
+Abstaining from marijuana is the only stress-free and foolproof way to pass a drug test.
+As an added benefit, this will avoid the negative health-related side effects.
 These can include breathing problems, depression and addiction among others.